Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Experimental Setting

+In our case study, there are three reference genomes: an adenovirus genome of length 34,125, downloaded with the read simulator \texttt{Art}, which we call Adeno; a SARS-CoV-2 genome of length 29,926 contained in a coronavirus dataset downloaded from \NCBI\ in November, 2020, which we call COVID; and a SARS-CoV genome of length 29,751 from the same database, which we call SARS.
+These are typical lengths for virus genomes.
+Thus, $\mathcal{O} = \{\text{Adeno}, \text{COVID}, \text{SARS}\}$.

-Table \ref{tab.tripletdistributions} in Appendix \ref{app.TD} contains the triplet distributions for these three virus genomes.
-Measured by Hellinger distance,\footnote{The definition is given in (\ref{eq.hellinger}).} the genomes are very different.
+Appendix \ref{app.TD} contains the triplet distributions for these three virus genomes.
+Measured by Hellinger distance, whose definition is given in (\ref{eq.hellinger}) below, these distributions are very different.
 The distances are 0.234 for Adeno/COVID, 0.125 for Adeno/SARS and 0.161 for COVID/SARS.
-To gauge these differences, the empirical 0.001 $p$-values for distributions of genomes of the same size simulated from each distribution are 0.01941755 for adenovirus, 0.02094808 for COVID, and 0.02065539 for SARS.
+To contextualize these values, the .999-quantiles for Hellinger distances of triplet distributions in samples of the same size simulated from each genome are 0.01941755 for adenovirus, 0.02094808 for COVID, and 0.02065539 for SARS.
+Therefore, none of the triplet distributions is remotely likely to have arisen from another genome, so that classifiers can based on triplet distributions.